emil0r/reverie/doc/reverie/auth.md

 # Auth

 Module shipped as default by reverie.
 Handles auth, users, roles and groups.
-Still not fully done with especially authorization somewhat lacking.
+Still not fully done, with especially authorization somewhat lacking.

 ## authorization